microsoft/azuredevopslabs/labs/vstsextend/github-azureboards/readme.md

       ![](images/authorizeboards.png)

-1. Confirm the GitHub.com repositories that you want to connect.
-Select each repository you want to connect to.
-Unselect any repositories that you don't want to participate in the integration.
+1. If you have selected **All repositories**, you will need to confirm the GitHub repositories that you want to use with Azure Boards project to complete the integration.
       ![](images/confirm-github-repos.png)

-      Now your **Azure Boards + GitHub** connection is completed.
 ## Task 3: Committing to Complete a Task